bioidiap/bob.ip.facedetect/doc/guide.rst

 Sampling
 ========

-The second parameter is a :py:class:`bob.ip.facedetect.Sampler`, which defines how the image is scanned.
+The second parameter is a :py:class:`Sampler`, which defines how the image is scanned.
 The ``scale_factor`` (a value between 0.5 and 1) defines, in which scale granularity the image is scanned.
 For higher scale factors like the default :math:`2^{-1/16}` many scales are tested and the detection time is increased.
 For lower scale factors like :math:`2^{-1/4}`, fewer scales are tested, which might reduce the stability of the detection.